Marcia Ashong

-Marcia Ashong is a United Kingdom - born Ghanaian entrepreneur and lawyer recognized for her role in advocating for women representation in boardrooms.
-She is the executive director of TheBoardroom Africa (TBR Africa), and Brace Energy.
+Marcia Ashong is a British-Ghanaian entrepreneur and lawyer recognized for her role in advocating for women representation in boardrooms.
+She is the executive director of The Boardroom Africa (TBR Africa), and Brace Energy.

 Early life and education

 Marcia was born in the United Kingdom to a Fante family.

-She attended University of Minnesota where she attained a Bachelor of Arts in International Relations & Political Science, University of Exeter where she attained an LLB Hons.
-(Law) at and University of Dundee where she attained Master of Laws (LLM) in Energy Law and Policy.
+She attended the University of Minnesota and attained a Bachelor of Arts in International Relations & Political Science.
+She also studied at the University of Exeter and attained an LLB Hons.(Law) and at the University of Dundee where she attained a Master of Laws (LLM) in Energy Law and Policy.

 Career

-Marcia Ashong is the Founder and executive director of TheBoardroom Africa (TBR Africa), and Brace Energy.
+Marcia Ashong is the founder and executive director of The Boardroom Africa (TBR Africa) and Brace Energy.